Rules to Better DevOps - 23 Rules

 - If you're modifying code, write the test first, then change the code, then run the test to make sure it passes (AKA red-green-refactor).

 - You should run your tests regularly (see Do you follow a Test Driven Process).
-Ideally, they'll be part of your build (see Do you know the minimum builds to create on any branch)
+Ideally, they'll be part of your build (see Do you know the minimum builds to create for your project?

 Figure: See how Slack can be setup to improve your Devops